-- 1.1 The purpose of this SPD is to - a) increase awareness of the nature of flood risk in the Broads area; - b) give advice to developers and others about the Authority's approach to the issue of development and flood risk, and; - c) stress the need to maintain a high standard of design in new waterside development. - 1.2 Flooding can cause damage to property and infrastructure.
+- 1.1.
+The purpose of this SPD is to - a. increase awareness of the nature of flood risk in the Broads area; - b. give advice to developers and others about the Authority's approach to the issue of development and flood risk, and; - c. stress the need to maintain a high standard of design in new waterside development. - 1.2.
+Flooding can cause damage to property and infrastructure.
 Coastal flooding can be particularly damaging.
 The threat of flooding can also cause fear and distress to people and in some cases, flooding can lead to injury1 and even loss of life.
 Inappropriate flooding can also harm the important habitats and species who rely on the Broads.
 This can have long term consequences for site maintenance and achieving conservation objectives.
 On the other hand, flooding is also a natural process within a floodplain.
-In some circumstances it can benefit wildlife.

-- 1.3 The Broads Authority is the Local Planning Authority within the Broads area and this Supplementary Planning Document (SPD) applies only to land within the Authority's executive boundary.
+In some circumstances it can benefit wildlife. - 1.3.
+The Broads Authority is the Local Planning Authority within the Broads area and this Supplementary Planning Document (SPD) applies only to land within the Authority's executive boundary.
 The Authority takes advice from the Environment Agency (EA) and Lead Local Flood Authorities (LLFA) on flood related issues concerning development.
-The EA is responsible for flood defence and has permissive powers to carry out work to construct and improve flood defences. - 1.4 The NPPF 2019 defines supplementary planning documents as 'documents which add further detail to the policies in the development plan.
+The EA is responsible for flood defence and has permissive powers to carry out work to construct and improve flood defences. - 1.4.
+The NPPF 2019 defines supplementary planning documents as 'documents which add further detail to the policies in the development plan.
 They can be used to provide further guidance for development on specific sites, or on particular issues, such as design.
-Supplementary planning documents are capable of being a material consideration in planning decisions but are not part of the development plan.' - 1.5 The Authority considers that this SPD will help applicants consider the issue of flooding in an appropriate way.
+Supplementary planning documents are capable of being a material consideration in planning decisions but are not part of the development plan.' - 1.5.
+The Authority considers that this SPD will help applicants consider the issue of flooding in an appropriate way.
 The SPD should be read alongside policy SP2 and DM5 of the Local Plan for the Broads (adopted 2019).
 The SPD is a material consideration in determining planning applications.
-The advice and guidance herein will not add unnecessary financial burden to development. - 1.6 This SPD replaces the 2017 Flood Risk SPD.
-The 2017 SPD was updated because the policy on which the 2017 SPD was based (DP29 of the Development Management DPD) has been superseded and replaced by SP2 and DM5 of the Local Plan for the Broads.
-The 2017 SPD was also amended with some other changes that perhaps make things clearer or reflect changes to guidance/practice.
+The advice and guidance herein will not add unnecessary financial burden to development. - 1.6.
+This SPD replaces the 2017 Flood Risk SPD.
+The 2017 SPD was updated because the policy on which the 2017 SPD was based (DP29 of the Development Management DPD) has been superseded and replaced by SP2 and DM5 of the Local Plan for the

-11There is a residual risk from all water, especially if it is moving (a flood, at certain velocity and above 4-6cm in depth) which would sweep people and things before it.
+11 There is a residual risk from all water, especially if it is moving (a flood, at certain velocity and above 4-6cm in depth) which would sweep people and things before it.